gruntwork-io/docs/content/guides/deploying-a-dockerized-app-on-gke/index.md

 $ open http://localhost:8080
 ```

-You should be able to see the "Hello world" message from the server.
+You should be able to see the "Hello World!" message from the server.

 ### Dockerfile Tips